philzghub/Quality_Factor_and_Frequency_Shift_Fitting/README.md

 - $\bar n$: adjust photon-number according to your own data/calculation (if you don't have the value, remove as a constant and add as parameter in the script)
 - Bounds & initial guesses: Adjust accordingly.
 - Dataset weights: e.g., weight −160 dBm ×5 for TLS sensitivity.
+- Don't forget to adjust directories if you change filenames